rborodin/pgbouncerhero/README.md

 ## Heroku

-This demo app is using following buildpacks:
+This app is using following buildpacks:

 ```bash
 # You need to fork your own to set the allow your database username to access pgbouncer database.